 If you recall from other articles I have written about Borderline Personality Disorder (BPD), one of the primary objectives (usually unconscious) for a person struggling with BPD is to avoid any emotions that aren’t yet manageable/tolerable.
 These emotions may include rejection, worthlessness, shame, guilt, fear of abandonment, etc. The emotional avoidance behaviour in relationships and interactions can often take the form of becoming overly passive, giving in too much, and therefore losing a great deal of power in decision-making.

-Indeed, emotionally unskilled attempts at assertiveness can be like an emotional torture, because they always backfire!
+Indeed, emotionally unskilled attempts at assertiveness can be like emotional torture, because they always backfire!
 But then again, so can actively avoiding assertiveness in relationships!
-See how difficult Borderline Personality Disorder can be!?!
+See how seeming impossible Borderline Personality Disorder can be!?!

-When attempts to participate as an equal partner in a relationship has fallen apart due to emotional struggle too many times, the person with BPD may simply decide to act passively and agreeable to avoid potential emotional struggle and emotional fallout.
-Again, the purpose of this passive behavior is to avoid emotions that are not yet manageable/tolerable.
-A person with BPD doesn’t yet know he or she can manage/tolerate emotions, largely due to a lack of guided practice working through emotions in childhood and throughout life.
+When attempts to participate as an equal partner in a relationship has failed due to having emotional struggle too many times, the person with BPD may decide to act passively and agreeable to avoid potential emotional challenge and relational fallout.
+Again, the purpose of this passive behaviour is to avoid emotions that are not yet manageable/tolerable.
+A person with BPD doesn’t yet know he or she can manage/tolerate emotions, primarily due to a lack of guided practice working through feelings in childhood and throughout life.

 The problem with becoming overly passive in relationships is that you are left with little to no input in decisions, resulting in feeling unsatisfied and powerless, and quite possibly also, feeling resentful.
-Since feeling these sorts of emotions can also be difficult and hurtful, the person with BPD still needs to find a way to deal with feelings that aren’t yet manageable/tolerable, perhaps through dissociating or “checking out” from interactions, perhaps remaining “on edge”/irritable, perhaps turning to unhealthy coping behaviors in private (e.g., substance abuse or binge eating), or perhaps something else or all of the above.
+Since feeling these sorts of emotions can also be confusing and hurtful, the person with BPD still needs to find a way to deal with feelings that aren’t yet manageable/tolerable.
+The “feeling strategy” may include dissociating or “checking out” from interactions, perhaps remaining “on edge”/irritable, perhaps turning to unhealthy coping behaviours in private (e.g., substance abuse or binge eating), or maybe something else or all of the above.

-Sometimes in the long-run, patterns of emotional neglect and lack of emotional development can change in their appearance… morphing from regular oversized anger reactions into chronic depression and/or anxiousness.
-A person may also start to wonder about his or her identity when there is little-to-no contribution to decision-making and sacrificing personal interests.
+Sometimes in the long-run, patterns of emotional neglect and lack of emotional development can change in their appearance, morphing from oversized anger reactions into chronic depression and anxiousness.
+A person may also start to wonder about his or her identity when there is a minimal contribution to decision-making and sacrificing personal interests.
 Inevitably, when a sensitive person remains unaware (and therefore powerless) to make improvements to the inner experience, the body starts to react and produce various symptoms, sometimes even eventually turning into physical illness issues.

-So to make a long story conveniently short, there isn’t much way around the dysfunction of BPD unless (and until) there is are ways to begin noticing and successfully working through challenging emotional experiences.
-Therapy can work well for making these kinds of strides in emotional intelligence/maturity, although is it much like making strides in physical well-being… you have to really want the improved ability (and make time to work towards it) in order to achieve it.
-Giving up too soon on therapy is unfortunately a common occurrence.
+So to make a long story conveniently short, there isn’t much way around the dysfunction of BPD unless (and until) there is are ways to begin noticing and successfully to work through challenging emotional experiences.
+Therapy can work well for making these kinds of strides in emotional intelligence/maturity, although growing in these way is much like making strides in physical well-being – you have to want the improved ability (and make time to work towards it) to achieve it.
+Giving up too soon on therapy is, unfortunately, a common occurrence.
 Another common reason for avoiding therapy work is believing you can rely on others in your family or friend circle to understand and effectively assist in your emotional growth, and this is unfortunately highly unrealistic.